Wallmob/POSConnector/README.md

 #POSConnector
-JS Library for communication with the Wallmob POS
+JS Library for communicating with the Wallmob POS
 <br>
 ##Setup